braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/transactional_message_api_campaign.md

 4. Click **Save Campaign**, and you're set to begin your API campaign!

 {% alert note %}
-Transactional Email Campaigns do not include the one-click list-unsubscribe header by default since this is intended for transactional messaging.
+Transactional email campaigns do not include the one-click list-unsubscribe header by default since this is intended for transactional messaging.
 By default, the one-click list-unsubscribe setting is set to **Exclude unsubscribe**.
 To include the one-click list-unsubscribe header, you can [update the setting]({{site.baseurl}}/user_guide/administrative/app_settings/email_settings#message-level-one-click-list-unsubscribe) under **Sending Info**.
 {% endalert %}

 ### Disallowed tags in transactional emails